 At the end of the submission procedure the PI of the proposal will receive a confirmation e-mail.
-If you are not sure if your proposal has been successfully submited, contact ESO at p1@eso.org.
+If you are not sure if your proposal has been successfully submited, contact ESO through the ESO Helpdesk.

 Neither proposals nor corrections to proposals submitted after the deadline will be considered.